st0pli/LafTools/modules/bootstrap/README.md

 # what is bootstrap?

-To launch any version dynamically, LafTools provide a bootstrap script to achieve this goal.
+Bootstrap is an enhancement that we provide a script to launch any version of LafTools module dynamically.

 # supported modules